 Bert Woywood is the managing partner responsible for the accumulation of elegant detail that make the hotel such a delicious experience.
 He has gathered the eclectic furnishings and memorabilia with a bold taste for the unusual and an eye for a bargain.
 “It’s like a museum with no theme,” he says.
 He has bought wagon wheel chandeliers, miniature mechanized dioramas, Roy Rogers memorabilia and the quietly compelling ceramic wall hanging in the dining room.
 “It has a fascination for people, they come over to it after they’ve finished their meal for a closer look.
 Sometimes they stand there looking at it for a really long time.”

 The restaurant is open 24 hours with a counter and vinyl booths, and a waitress who calls you Hon, just like something out of a black and white movie.
-The menu offers traditional casino fare, ranging from a $1.49 breakfast (served 24 hours) to Prime Rib, with all-you-can-eat spaghetti somewhere in between.
-When it was decided to add pizza to the menu, Chef Gino went to Las Vegas to work for a month at one of the restaurants at The Venetian, and learned pizza from Old World masters.
+When it was decided to add pizza to the menu, our Chef went to Las Vegas to work for a month at one of the restaurants at The Venetian, and learned pizza from Old World masters.

 The Kennecott Suite occupies the southwest corner of the 6th floor and was once the realm of visiting copper company executives from headquarters in Salt Lake City.
 Now the 2-bedroom, 3-tv suite has been completely refurbished (highlights: the high glossy black bedroom suite suggesting Elvis at his most decadent, the hand-painted Mexican toilet, and the magnificent spa) and is available for — get this — $85 a night!
 This is surely the best hotel bargain in Nevada, maybe the world.